As human-beings we simply don’t have the time or brain capacity to make all our decisions consciously and rationally, using System 2 thinking.

 That is why, when it comes to everyday brand purchases, the majority of our decision-making is driven by our subconscious mind, using instinctive, System 1 thinking.

 And even when it comes to more significant purchases, we still tend to rely on subconscious intervention to guide us towards the final purchase decision.

-Product quality and performance
+- Product quality and performance

-Proposition and positioning
+- Proposition and positioning

 However, as every marketer knows, achieving brand stand-out has never been more challenging.

-That is where Brandspeak comes in.
+That’s where Brandspeak comes in.

 Our Brand Research capabilities

-Defining the brand needs, expectations and behaviours of your target customers – including the intuitive, emotional ones that are critical to System 1 thinking.
+- Defining the brand needs, expectations and behaviours of your target customers – including the intuitive, emotional ones that are critical to System 1 thinking.

-Benchmark your competitors – to determine the extent of their brand salience and differentiation across the different elements of the marketing mix.
+- Benchmark your competitors – to determine the extent of their brand salience and differentiation across the different elements of the marketing mix.

-Identifying the nature of the brand positioning that best reflects the priorities of your consumer and the weaknesses of your competition.
+- Identifying the nature of the brand positioning that best reflects the priorities of your consumer and the weaknesses of your competition.

-Determining the brand values, personality and essence best able to support your positioning.
+- Determining the brand values, personality and essence best able to support your positioning.

-Identifying the most important KPIs to monitor how brand is performing versus strategy and in relation to the competition.
+- Identifying the most important KPIs to monitor how brand is performing versus strategy and in relation to the competition.

-Brand positioning development
+Brand positioning strategy development

 - The category : (e.g. energy bars)

-- The defining characteristics: .(e.g. delicious, healthy, slow release energy)
+- The defining characteristics: (e.g. delicious, healthy, slow release energy)